 Electronic devices, including things like chargers, hair straighteners and televisions can draw power whenever they’re plugged in, even if they’re not on.
 This “standby power” use can be reduced by unplugging these items.
 A simple way to do this is to plug them all into a power strip that can easily be switched off.
 Power strips also reduce the likelihood of overloading a circuit and causing a power outage.

-- Lights off when you’re the last person to leave a room or shared spaces.
+- Turn off lights when you’re the last person to leave a room or shared spaces.

-- For your computer, use the power management options such as the “sleep mode."
+- Use the power management options on your computer such as the “sleep mode."

-- Shut off other electronics, such as stereos and gaming systems, when not in use.
+- Shut off other electronics, such as music and gaming systems, when not in use.

 There are numerous opportunities for recycling in your residence hall and across campus.
 Check out the list below and get started today!
 Need help?
 Ask your RA for more info.